cpjobling/eg-150-textbook/lti_systems/lti3.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-#### A peek into the future
+### A peek into the future

-Later in this course, and probably for the rest of your career, you will find the impulse response by using the Laplace transform.
+Later in this course, and probably for the rest of your career, you will find the impulse and other responses by using the Laplace transform.

 +++ {"slideshow": {"slide_type": "slide"}}